-I talked her in to ten.
+Not exactly sure how, I talked her in to eight.
 While I dug through the shelf to get the right size, she wandered off farther into the isle to find us a new comforter.

 "Come take a look at this Edward." she called out cautiously.
 Curious of her tone, I walked down and joined her in the middle of the isle.

 There they sat… rows of them.
 I stood there stunned.
 How could I not have thought of something this obvious?